-Of these shares, the shares of our common stock sold by us in this offering (or shares, if the underwriters exercise in full the overallotment option) and the shares of our common stock sold by the selling shareholders will be freely tradable without further restriction or registration under the Securities Act, except that any shares purchased by our "affiliates" may generally only be resold in compliance with Rule 144 under the Securities Act, which is described below.
+Of these shares, the shares of our common stock sold by us in this offering (or shares, if the underwriters exercise in full the overallotment option) will be freely tradable without further restriction or registration under the Securities Act, except that any shares purchased by our "affiliates" may generally only be resold in compliance with Rule 144 under the Securities Act, which is described below.
 The remaining outstanding shares will be deemed to be "restricted securities" as that term is defined in Rule 144.
 Restricted securities may be resold in the U.S. only if they are registered for resale under the Securities Act or an exemption from registration is available.